Savannah Dock Collapse Faces Additional Lawsuits

-New Lawsuits Follow Previous Suits Against Savannah and CAT
+Newest Lawsuits Follow Otherss Against Savannah and CAT

-The lawsuits from the two couples are just the latest suits against the city over the River Street ramp collapse.
+These two lawsuits are just the latest suits against the city over the River Street ramp collapse.
 In December, attorney Richard Middleton filed a joint civil lawsuit on behalf of Margaret Brantly and Tresa Wilson against Chatham Area Transit for its role in the collapse.

 Ante litem notices were also submitted by attorney Brent Savage on behalf of Julie Potts.
 Savage is seeking $250,000 for several injuries suffered by Potts and damage to her property during the collapse.